Jello-YT/SimpleBot/README.md

 Feel free to contribute and make pushes to this!

 ### Credits
+Bot
-Bot - FAXES
+- FAXES
+Moderation Commands
-Moderation Commands - Me
+- Me
+- guccifrog#2150 and Lane#6912 (Made Unban command!)